dlotterman/metal_code_snippets/documentation_stage/networking/metal_hyperscaler_interconnection/README.md

 It should be noted that capacity managed by ECMP / BGP Multipathing aligns with the "active/active" model of scaling, where redundancy must be calculated into the design.

 When a redundant virtual circut is provisioned, the platform ensures that those virtual connections are placed on non-overlapping hardware, providing what is known as maintenance diversity, where no single outage should impact both paths at the same time.
-If there are only two paths of interconnection between Metal and AWS, then it is possible than with 8x virtual connections provisioned, that up to half of those could potentially be lost at a time.
+If there are only two paths of interconnection between Metal and AWS, then it is possible that with 8x virtual connections provisioned, that up to half of those could potentially be lost at a time.
 The remaining capacity must be able to support the platform for the duration of the outage.

 ### AWS ECMP specifics
 While shaping tactics like prefix advertising manipulation will work well for all three hyperscalers, AWS in particular documents nuances and additional relevant BGP comunity strings [here](https://docs.aws.amazon.com/directconnect/latest/UserGuide/routing-and-bgp.html), which is further referenced in this blog by the [AWS team](https://aws.amazon.com/blogs/networking-and-content-delivery/creating-active-passive-bgp-connections-over-aws-direct-connect/)